craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/Lands of Tetrimoc/Factions/Golden Claws.md

 - [[Sakharov Yosimmite]] Department of Ecology; High Ecologist / Fuel Control
 - [[Henrik Flour]] Department of Labor; Mine Baron / Metal Control
 - [[Alaster Kobain]] Department of Warfare; Wyvern Keeper / Wyvern Control
-- [[Porman Gwanna]] Department of Economics; District Manager / Wealth Control
+- [[Porman Gwanna]] Department of Labor; District Manager / Wealth Control

 ### The Golden Claw Guard
-The guards of the city are the cultural superiors of all citizens of [[The Golden City]] and [[The Deserts of Tetrimoc]] and their physical and lawful protectors and enforcers.
-Typically, guards are recruited from the upper middle class, lending precedent to the poor treatment of the lower classes throughout the south-west.
+The guards of the city are the cultural superiors of all people of [[The Deserts of Tetrimoc]] and act as their physical and lawful protectors and enforcers.
+Typically, guards are recruited among the City Dwellers, who already have a distain for their kindred above-ground.

+#### Department of Relations
+#### Department of Ecology
+#### Department of Labor
+#### Department of Warfare
-#### Gleeming Wyvern Riders
+##### Gleeming Wyvern Riders

-#### Breakers in Tooth and Claw
+##### Breakers in Tooth and Claw

 ### The Black Hand Killteams
-In the bowels of the Golden City, there are many rough and tough young and unmissed children who have been indoctrinated into a secret military cult that operates outside the Deserts with extreme secrecy.
+In the bowels of the Golden City, there are many rough, tough, young, and unmissed children who have been indoctrinated into a military cult that operates outside the Deserts with extreme secrecy.

 ## Culture
 #### Heritage